 One of my favorite things about this turkey meatball recipe is that they are a healthy option for meal prep that you can have on hand for the kids.
 Make a double batch and freeze some for later.
 As you can see from the pictures, I like to create rice bowls with my easy baked turkey meatballs.

-If you like meatball recipes you should also try these Maple Dijon Turkey Baked Meatballs, Mediterranean beef meatballs, Baked Chicken Meatballs, Beef Kafta Meatballs, Greek Meatballs and these Slow Cooker Mediterranean Beef Meatballs.
+Looking for more meatball recipes?
+Try these Maple Dijon Turkey Baked Meatballs, Mediterranean beef meatballs, Baked Chicken Meatballs, Beef Kafta Meatballs, these Slow Cooker Mediterranean Beef Meatballs.

 Mediterranean Baked Turkey Meatballs on a platter.